Goblin-demolisherrrrrrrsssssss/simon/README.md

 # simon
 simon game
-very cool ig
+very cool ig.
-\nHave fun looking at our development process and maybe try not to procrastinate if that helps
+Have fun looking at our development process and maybe try not to procrastinate if that helps
 ```mermaid
 graph TD
 A[Suffering];